-- 1. An EU guarantee fund (guarantee fund) shall be established which shall constitute a liquidity cushion from which the EIB shall be paid in the event of a call on the EU guarantee. - 2.
-The guarantee fund shall be endowed by: - (a) contributions from the general budget of the Union; - (b) returns on guarantee fund resources invested; - (c) amounts recovered from defaulting debtors in accordance with the recovery procedure laid down in the EFSI Agreement as provided for in Article 4(2)(c)(iv); - (d) revenues and any other payments received by the Union in accordance with the EFSI Agreement. - 3.
-Endowments to the guarantee fund provided for in points (b), (c) and (d) of paragraph 2 of this Article shall constitute internal assigned revenue in accordance with Article 21(4) of Regulation (EU, Euratom) No 966/2012 of the European Parliament and of the Council1.
+- 1. An EU guarantee fund ('guarantee fund') shall be established which shall constitute a liquidity cushion from which the EIB shall be paid in the event of a call on the EU guarantee. - 2.
+The guarantee fund shall be endowed by: - contributions from the general budget of the Union; (a) - (b) returns on guarantee fund resources invested; - amounts recovered from defaulting debtors in accordance with the recovery (c) procedure laid down in the EFSI Agreement as provided for in Article 4(1)(f); - (d) revenues and any other payments received by the Union in accordance with the EFSI Agreement. - 3.
+Endowments to the guarantee fund provided for in points (b), (c) and (d) of paragraph 2 of this Article shall constitute internal assigned revenues in accordance with Article 21(4) of Regulation (EU, Euratom) No 966/2012 of the European Parliament and of the Council13.